solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP03M07 - build-copilots-with-azure-cosmos-db-nosql/includes/6-build-copilots.md

 ## Build a backend API with Python and FastAPI

 FastAPI is a modern framework for developing APIs with Python, which is particularly well-suited for creating robust backend APIs.
-When designing a copilot UI with Streamlit, FastAPI can serve as the powerful backend engine for handling interactions with Azure services like Azure OpenAI and Cosmos DB.
+When designing a Generative AI application UI with Streamlit, FastAPI can serve as the powerful backend engine for handling interactions with Azure services like Azure OpenAI and Cosmos DB.
 Using FastAPI's efficient request handling, you can quickly build endpoints that enable communication between the Streamlit front end and Azure's services.
-This setup ensures that user queries to the copilot are processed smoothly, allowing real-time responses and efficient data management.
-FastAPI's simplicity and high performance make it an excellent choice for building the backend infrastructure needed to support advanced AI-driven copilots.
+This setup ensures that user queries to the Generative AI application are processed smoothly, allowing real-time responses and efficient data management.
+FastAPI's simplicity and high performance make it an excellent choice for building the backend infrastructure needed to support advanced Generative AI applications.

 ```python
 from fastapi import FastAPI